 One of the most common fears centered around moving companies is the fear of having your precious items damaged.

-Even if you haven’t hired them to pack, a good moving company will take the time to protect your furniture as well as your home.
+Even if you haven’t hired them to pack, a professional moving company will take the time to protect your furniture as well as your home.
 Carpet protectors, moving blankets, padding, and plastic wrap can do wonders to prevent damage during a move.

-Quality professional movers will know exactly how to safeguard the home you are exiting as well as your new residence, minimizing the risk of damage and loss.
+Quality, professional movers will know exactly how to safeguard the home you are exiting as well as your new residence, minimizing the risk of damage and loss.

 Many people have a moving horror story where some friends heaved a couch over a staircase and crashed through a window or knocked out a light.
 That doesn’t have to be your story.

-At the beginning of moving day, a crew member will examine the truck to make sure it’s in tip-top shape and able to last the day.
+At the beginning of moving day, a crew member will examine the moving truck to make sure it’s in tip-top shape and able to last the day.
 There’s no use going out with a truck that will quit before the crew does.

 Keeping your belongings safe is our top priority, and much of the burden of safety (not to mention an efficient move) lies with the moving truck.
 Professional movers drive these trucks every day, so they know exactly what to look for.